defgsus/nn-experiments/docs/logs/2025-08-23-evaluating-granite-llm.md

   However,
   unreliability seems to be totally inherent to these text extrapolators.
-  You can find mentions of, e.g., messed-up json formatting in many research papers, regardless of model size.
+  You can find mentions of messed-up formatting in many research papers, regardless of model size.
   The workaround in those papers, for the plain purpose of evaluation:
   Generate many responses with random sampling and take the average of the ones that worked, and report a success metric.